Ted Van Heemst Stakes

 The Ted Van Heemst Stakes is a Perth Racing Group 2 Thoroughbred horse race held under weight for age conditions, for horses aged three years old and upwards, over a distance of 2100 metres at Ascot Racecourse, Perth, Western Australia in December.
-Prizemoney is A$300,000.

 History

 The race is considered the main lead up to the Perth Cup held on New Year's Day.

 The distance of the race was reduced by 300 metres (2008) to coincide with the shortening of the Perth Cup from 3200 metres to 2400 metres in 2009.

 In 2003 the race was run at Belmont Park Racecourse.

 In 2016 the race was renamed to the Ted Van Heemst Stakes in honour of Western Australian Racing Hall of Famer Ted van Heemst.